-A super EASY and flavorful shrimp dish that your whole family will love!
-It’s gluten Free, healthy, and browned in a sweet savory sauce that’s to DIE FOR!
+This glazed shrimp dinner is a super EASY and flavorful, protein-packed, gluten free recipe that your whole family will love!
+The healthy seafood recipe has shrimp that is browned in a sweet and savory apricot and bacon sauce that’s to DIE FOR!

 So there I was.
 Needing extra grace and a little bit of therapy.
 Luckily, I figured I could I’d call it a day and get in the kitchen.
 That’s my therapy.
 A glass of wine, sautéing a bunch goodness, and the computer shut off!
 I also figured that if I cooked a really good meal, then that would make up for me being a pain in the arse to my husband.
 Makes total sense, right?